mbilalzafar/fair-classification/README.md

 Covariance between sensitive feature and decision from distance boundary : 0.014
 ```

 We can see that the classifier sacrificed some accuracy to achieve similar fractions of protected/non-protected examples in the positive class.
-The code will also show how the classifier shifts its boundary to achieve fairness, while making sure that a smallest possible loss in accuracy is incurred.
+The code will also show how the classifier shifts its boundary to achieve fairness, while making sure that the smallest possible loss in accuracy is incurred.

 <img src="synthetic_data_demo/img/f_cons.png" width="500px" style="float: right;">

 The figure shows the original decision boundary (without any constraints) and the shifted decision boundary that was learnt by the fair classifier.
 Notice how the boundary shifts to push more non-protected points to the negative class (and vice-versa).

+###1.4.
+Optimizing fairness subject to accuracy constraints

-Now lets try to **optimize fairness** (which would not necessarily be a 100% p-rule) **subject to a deterministic loss in accuracy**.
+Now lets try to **optimize fairness** (that does not necessarily correspond to a 100% p-rule) **subject to a deterministic loss in accuracy**.
 The details can be found in Section 3.3 of our paper.

 ```python
 apply_fairness_constraints = 0